discreaminant2809/better_collect/README.md

 - **`unstable`** — Enables experimental and unstable features.
   Items gated behind this feature do **not** follow normal semver guarantees and may change or be removed at any time.

+  Although the crate as a whole is still experimental, the items under `unstable` are **even more** experimental, and it is generally discouraged to use them until their designs are finalized and not under this flag anymore.

 ## Todos